avaframe/AvaFrame/docs/moduleIn3Utils.rst

 Get Release Area
 ===================

 :py:mod:`in3Utils.getReleaseArea` generates a release area for a topography created with :py:mod:`in3Utils.generateTopo`, this function is available for the following topographies:

 * flat plane (FP)
 * inclined plane (IP)
 * parabola (PF)
 * hockey stick (HS)

 The release areas are defined as rectangular features build by four corner points, which are based on the following conditions:

 * prescribed vertical stretch in meters (difference in altitude)
 * prescribed volume of the release area
 * lower margin is located where the slope angle falls below 30°
 * if slope does not fall below 30 °, the upper margin is located xStart away from the upper margin of the DEM

 The release areas can be saved as shapefile, .nxyz and .txt file.
 The required input parameters can be set in the respective configuration files ``in3Utils/getReleaseAreaCfg.ini`` and ``in3Utils.generateTopoCfg.ini``.
 Detailed information on the individual functions used to create the release areas can be found in :py:mod:`in3Utils.getReleaseArea`

 To run
 ------

-Following these steps, you can generate an avalanche test case including a DEM and a simple realease area.
+Following these steps, you can generate an avalanche test case including a DEM and a simple release area.

 * first go to ``AvaFrame/avaframe``
 * copy ``in3Utils/generateTopoCfg.ini`` and  ``in3Utils/getReleaseAreaCfg.ini`` to ``in3Utils/local_generateTopoCfg.ini``